alok-ai-lab/DeepInsightTab2Image/README.md

 The testing is successful if no errors are reported by executing the above two functions

-2. Load the example dataset omics.mat (data size is 8.2M):
+2. Clear the Workspace and `Load` the example dataset omics.mat (data size is 8.2M):

     ```Matlab
     >>  load omics.mat